 When it comes to the actual cooking procedure, most newbies experience a lot of issues in preparing sushi accordingly.
 So what should you pay attention to?

 Get rid of sticky rice

-While not all the rice will follow this trend, plenty of grains tend to get sticky.
+While not all rice will follow this trend, plenty of grains tend to get sticky.
 Most commonly, the affected grains are the ones that get in direct contact with the pan.
 Sticky rice will cause a lot of trouble, but not against the recipe.
 Instead, they will cling to everything, including your hands and clothes.
 It is only a matter of time until rice gets into your entire home.
-In order to prevent such issues, pick up the sticky grains and get rid of them by rinsing your hands as often as you get them.
+To prevent such issues, pick up the sticky grains and get rid of them by rinsing your hands as often as you get them.